Question: I had sex with my girlfriend without a condom, for only 20 seconds, is it possible she will get pregnant?

 As for your question about having sex with your girlfriend without using a condom, it doesn’t matter how short or how long the sex lasted.
-If your penis was inside your girlfriend’s vagina without a condom, then there is the risk of pregnancy.
+If your penis was inside your girlfriend’s vagina without a condom (and you weren’t using any other form of birth control, such as an IUD or the birth control pill), then there is the risk of pregnancy.

-That said, if you did not ejaculate, and the only fluid from your penis that got inside her vagina was pre-ejaculate (the thin fluid that some men notice coming from their penis when they are sexually aroused) then the risk of pregnancy would be very low.
-However, is this a risk that you or your girlfriend wants to take?
+That said, if you did not ejaculate, and the only fluid from your penis that got inside her vagina was pre-ejaculate (the thin fluid that some men notice coming from their penis when they are sexually aroused) then the risk of pregnancy would be low – but still possible, given the conflicting research on whether pre-ejaculate contains sperm (although some research has found no sperm in pre-ejaculatory fluids, other research suggests that some men “leak” sperm into their pre-ejaculate, which could pose a pregnancy risk).
+Is this a risk that you or your girlfriend wants to take?

 On the other hand, if you ejaculated inside your girlfriend – even just a little bit – that certainly increases the risk of pregnancy.